United Way 1135

 To return checked out materials simply return them to the welcome desk receptionist during office hours.

 Our circulation policy is as follows: The Out Alliance Library & Archives will loan circulating material for 3 weeks (21 days).
 Loans are limited to five items checked out at any time.
 If materials become delinquent, we reserve the right to contact you to return materials.
 If materials are borrowed beyond 10 weeks you will lose borrowing privileges.
 Those privileges will become immediately reinstated upon return of the overdue items.
 Much of our collection is adult-oriented; we reserve the right to limit or deny loan of materials based on age-appropriateness.
 For lost or damaged items, we request that you cover the cost of replacing those materials.

 Our collection policy is as follows: The Out Alliance Library & Archives acquires LGBTQ+ books, children’s and teen’s books, rare books, manuscripts, archives, and media to serve the community.
 Collections are built with an emphasis placed on materials that relate to gender, sexuality, feminism, and LGBTQ+ culture.
 The Library & Archives welcomes the financial support of donors and gifts of appropriate materials; we reserve the right to refuse materials outside of the scope of the collection.

-At this time the library cannot accept new donations due to a backlog of materials, but we will make exceptions for rare and one-of-a-kind items as well as archival materials.
-Contact Library Director Gerry Szymanski at email@example.com for more information.
+At this time we cannot accept new donations due to a backlog of materials, but we will make exceptions for rare and one-of-a-kind items as well as archival materials.
+Contact Library Director Gerry Szymanski at firstname.lastname@example.org for more information.

 Closed on Saturday and Sunday